armigjoka/holbertonschool-simple_shell/README.md

 What is Simple Shell?

-Simple Shell is a program that make the implementation of the command-line for the Unix operating system created by students of Hoblerton School Armela Gjoka and Vivian Xhumetiku.
+Simple Shell is a program that make the implementation of the command-line for the Unix operating system created by students of Hoblerton School Armela Gjoka and viviani22.

 Some of the learning objectives about simple shell are: